lukaszplawiak/Onepage-website/README.md

 # Simply one page website
-One page website for car service company.
+One page website for a car service company.

 ## General info
 One page website mainly with HTML 5 and CSS 3, full responsive for mobile devices with @media.